ICanBoogie/Prototype/README.md

 [![Packagist](https://img.shields.io/packagist/dt/icanboogie/prototype.svg)](https://packagist.org/packages/icanboogie/prototype)

-The **Prototype** package allows methods of classes using the [PrototypeTrait][] to be defined at runtime, and since the [Accessor package][] is used, this also includes getters and setters.
+The **Prototype** package allows methods of classes using the [PrototypeTrait][] to be defined at runtime, and since the [icanboogie/accessor][] package is used, this also includes getters and setters.